git-town/git-town/website/src/commands/prepend.md

 feature branch and it's existing parent.

-If your Git workspace is clean (no uncommitted changes), it also [syncs](sync.md) the current feature branch to ensure commits into the new branch are on top of the current state of the repository.
+If your Git workspace is clean (no uncommitted changes), it also [syncs](sync.md) the current feature branch to ensure you work on top of the current state of the repository.
 If the workspace is not clean (contains uncommitted changes), `git prepend` does not perform this sync to let you commit your open changes.

 If the branch you call this command from has a proposal, this command updates it.
 To do so, it needs to push the new branch so that it can update the base